a29pine/YumeBot/README.md

 npm start
 ```

-Usage

-- Run `/welcome-setup` in a server where the bot is present.
-An ephemeral interactive menu will appear allowing you to select a channel, configure embed content (title, description, color, image URL), preview, and save.
-After saving, the bot will send the configured welcome embed when new members join.

 Notes

 - The bot requires the `Guild Members` intent to receive join events.
 Enable it in the Developer Portal if necessary.